-In connection with the purchase of Flooring Liquidators on January 18, 2023, Flooring Affiliated Holdings, a wholly owned subsidiary of the Company, entered into a seller financed mezzanine loan in the amount of \$34.0 million with the previous owners of Flooring Liquidators.
-The Seller Subordinated Acquisition Note ("Sellers Note") bears interest at 8.24% per annum, with interest payable monthly in arrears beginning on January 18, 2024.
-The Sellers Note has a maturity date of January 18, 2028.
-The fair value assigned to the Sellers Note, as calculated by an independent third-party firm, was \$31.7 million, or a discount of \$2.3 million from the aggregate principal amount of the Sellers Note.
-The \$2.3 million discount is being accreted to interest expense, using the effective interest rate method, as required by accounting principles generally accepted in the United States of America, over the term of the Sellers Note.
-As of May 31, 2024 and September 30, 2023, the carrying value of the Sellers Note was approximately \$34.9 million and \$33.5 million, respectively.
+In connection with the purchase of Flooring Liquidators, on January 18, 2023, Flooring Affiliated Holdings, LLC, a Company subsidiary, entered into a seller financed mezzanine loan ("Seller Note"), which was fully guaranteed by the Company, in the amount of \$34.0 million with the previous owners of Flooring Liquidators.
+The Seller Note bore interest at the contractual rate of 8.24% per annum, with interest payable monthly in arrears beginning on January 18, 2024.
+The Seller Note had a maturity date of January 18, 2028.
+The fair value assigned to the Seller Note, as calculated by an independent third-party firm, was \$31.7 million, or a discount of \$2.3 million.